Bahrain

 2026, legislative

-• Bahrain maintains business-friendly regulatory and legal frameworks, supporting economic activities and attracting investments
+• Business-friendly regulatory and legal frameworks, supporting economic activities and attracting investments

 • Hydrocarbons still account for around 75% of government receipts, making Bahrain vulnerable to fluctuations in oil prices

-• Bahrain faced multiple crises in recent years due to a significant drop in hard currency reserves and high fiscal and external breakeven oil prices
+• Multiple crises in recent years due to a significant drop in hard currency reserves and high fiscal and external breakeven oil prices

-• The country’s public debt has increased sharply, reaching 121% of GDP in 2023, with fiscal deficits and external debt posing medium-term sustainability concerns
+• Sharp increase in public debt, with fiscal deficits and external debt posing medium-term sustainability concerns

 Lluis Dalmau